Recording JSON Data to MCAP Files

 Examining output.mcap

-For a more visual representation of this data, let's use Foxglove Studio.
-Open either the desktop or web app, and add a Raw Messages and our newly added 3D panel to your layout.
+For a more visual representation of this data, let's use Foxglove.
+Open either the desktop or web app, and add a Raw Messages and a 3D panel to your layout.

 Then, simply drag and drop your output MCAP file into the app window to start playing the data.
 Make sure to enable the pointcloud